Learn more about the information we collect, how we use it, and how you can change your data preferences.

 We use external organisations to monitor user behaviour and collect analytical information and other data that would be beneficial for our use.
 These include:

-- This include types of firms that helps us run our day-to-day accounts and services
+This includes types of firms that help us run our day-to-day accounts and services

 The reasons we do this are:

 To study customer data as part of our own internal research

 To obey any rules and legislation that apply to us about keeping records

 We may also keep data for longer than 10 years if we cannot delete it for legal, regulatory or technical reasons.